 Sorrow upon Sorrow

 The end of summer 2016 was a hard time for Buddy LeBlanc.
 In August 2016, his son, Grant, was nearing the end of his battle with cancer, but Grant’s house was severely damaged by flood waters that wreaked havoc in Baton Rouge and the surrounding areas and he had to get a water damage restoration company to fix it.

-Parish Church, a PCA mission church in Lafayette, connected LeBlanc with MNA Disaster Response.
-MNA Disaster Response arranged for volunteers to work with LeBlanc to remove the water damage from his son’s home and create a room in the house where Grant could spend his final days.
+Parish Church, a PCA mission church in Lafayette, connected LeBlanc with Hills Moving and MNA Disaster Response arranged for volunteers to work with LeBlanc to remove the water damage from his son’s home and create a room in the house where Grant could spend his final days.
 Check out moving companies orlando for more information about moving services.
 Grant died in September, leaving behind his grief-stricken wife, son, and father.

 The flooding that devastated south Louisiana killed 13 people and caused at least $8.7 billion in damages.
 According to FEMA, more than 134,000 households registered for aid.
 Even so, more than 2,600 people —many of them elderly — were forced to live in ruined residences.